yt-dlp/yt-dlp/README.md

     --parse-metadata FROM:TO         Parse additional metadata like title/artist from other fields; see "MODIFYING METADATA"
                                      for details
+    --replace-in-metadata FIELDS REGEX REPLACE
+                                     Replace text in a metadata field using the given regex.
+This option can be used multiple times
     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)
     --fixup POLICY                   Automatically correct known faults of the